brunobord/skyfield-data/README.md

 ## Developers

+We assume that you'll be using a Python3.6+ version for all regular operations.

 We're providing a ``Makefile`` with basic targets to play around with the toolkit. use ``make help`` to get more details.

 In order to be able to run the `download.py` script, we recommend to run it **from a virtualenv** where you'd have installed the "dev" dependencies, using: